 Who was the one paying their salary?

-Right, King James.
+Right, KING James.

-At least some of the translators of the Bible had to be either cretins, criminals or both.
+The bottom line is that at least some of the translators of the Bible had to be either cretins, criminals or both.
 For anyone to claim to love God, and then do this to His precious words… I am left speechless.
 I just cannot believe that someone who is truly saved, could actually do something like this on purpose.
 And, if the translators were just ignorant of the true meaning of the Greek and Hebrew texts, then I have to wonder at those who hired them.

 Why would you hire translators who didn’t understand the language that they were working with?

 Thankfully, my Hebrew is a thousand times better than my Greek, having lived and worked in a Hebrew environment.
-And, that experience and education has given me the ability to see what most cannot.
+And, that experience and education has given me the ability to see what many cannot.
 My Hebrew might be so-so by Israeli standards, but it’s good enough for the purposes of this book.

 How dare these men translate the Bible in such an awful way!